natiginfo/algo-and-data/src/content/part5.md

 ![BFS](https://github.com/centria/algo-and-data/raw/master/src/images/materials/bfs.png)
 source: [**Tietorakenteet ja algoritmit**](https://github.com/pllk/tirakirja/raw/master/tirakirja.pdf)

 Above you can see an example of BFS in action, when we start our search from node *1*.
 First we handle node *1*, from which we can access nodes *2* and *3*.
 This means, that the shortest paths to nodes *2* and *3* are 1 &#8594; 2 and 1 &#8594; 3, and the distance to these nodes is 1.
 Then we handle the node *2*, from which we can access new nodes, *4* and 5*.
-This lead to shortest paths to *4* and 5* being 1 &#8594; 2 &#8594; 4 and 1 &#8594; 2 &#8594; 5, and the distance to these nodes is 2.
+This leads to shortest paths to *4* and 5* being 1 &#8594; 2 &#8594; 4 and 1 &#8594; 2 &#8594; 5, and the distance to these nodes is 2.
 Finally, we handle nodes 3, 4 and 5 in this order, from which we cannot access any more nodes.

 One usual way to implement breadth-first search is to use a *queue* (In C#, [**Queue**](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.queue-1?view=netcore-3.1)).
 With a queue we can traverse the nodes in the order we have found them with BFS.
 We assumme, that the *queue* has a method *enqueue*, which adds an element to the end, and a method *dequeue*, which returns and removes the first element from the queue.
 The following code implements BFS beginning from the root-node *root*: